What is Adventure Racing: https://www.youtube.com/watch?v=occW94DgWT4&t=17s

 Mountain biking – teams should be prepared for a range of riding including single track, steep hills, gravel roads and sealed roads.

-Trekking – will involve travelling by foot through rugged and diverse terrain.
+Trekking – will involve traveling by foot through rugged and diverse terrain.

-Kayaking – Kayaks and paddles will be provided by race organisers.
-Teams can bring their own paddles.
+Kayaking – kayaking will be on rivers and lakes.
+Details will be outlined at race briefing.
+Kayaks and paddles will be provided by race organisers.
+Teams can use their own paddles.

 Orienteering – orienteering is an extremely important part of the race.
 The course is not marked and teams are required to navigate using map and compass.